hachi8833/nuxt-tailwind-mongo-starter/README.md

 You need to allow `0.0.0.0` by visiting MongoDB Atlas > Security > Network Access > Add IP Address.

-Note that allowing `0.0.0.0` will accept any IP address, so make sure that the username and password are long and complex enough.
+Note that allowing `0.0.0.0` will accept any IP address, so make sure that the username and password are long enough and complex enough.

 ## Development